s4marth/fileStore/README.md

 # File Store

-A simple file store service implemented using Node.js that supports storing, updating, deleting, and performing operations on plain text files.
+A simple file store service implemented using Node.js that supports storing, updating, deleting, and performing operations on plain text files through cli.

 ## Features
 - Add single or multiple files to the store.